Skip to main content

 The term “aggregate data” can also be a smokescreen for practices that are not in your best interest.
 While aggregated data can be used for legitimate purposes, such as identifying broad health trends, it can also be sold to third parties for marketing and other commercial uses.

-A is not explicit about who has access to this aggregated data and for what purpose is a significant red flag.
+A privacy policy that is not explicit about who has access to this aggregated data and for what purpose is a significant red flag.
 Your personal health data, even when stripped of direct identifiers, is still a valuable commodity.
 A trustworthy wellness vendor will be transparent about how they leverage this asset.

 What Is the Purpose of Data Collection?